The Wizard of Oz (1939)

 Toy Story (1995)

 Like Snow White, Toy Story is one of those rare single films that you can point to as having changed the medium forever.
 It pioneered a new way of doing animation and showed it could have just as much heart as traditional styles.
+It’s one of the famous films among the 200 Greatest Fantasy Films.
 Technology has grown over the past 25 years, but Toy Story remains as fresh as ever.

 Pinocchio was Disney’s follow-up to the groundbreaking Snow White.
 The gorgeous art has shaped the animation industry since, while its story has inspired millions to cast their own wishes upon a star.
 And does any other children’s film explore so successfully what it means to be human?